Doraemon: Nobita and the Steel Troops: Plot

-The movie begins at the playground with Suneo showing off Micross, his new radio-controlled toy robot.
+At the playground, Suneo shows off Micross, his new radio-controlled toy robot.
 Jealous, Nobita runs back home and begs Doraemon to build him a giant robot to upstage Suneo.
-Doraemon refuses and they argue, causing him to storm off to the North Pole using Door.
+Doraemon refuses and they argue, causing him to storm off to the North Pole using Anywhere Door.
 Nobita soon follows after him and stumbles upon a bowling ball-like mechanical orb that can summon parts for a giant robot.

 After returning home with the orb, Nobita and Doraemon decide to build the robot in an uninhabited mirror world accessed by using Doraemon's Opposite World Entrance Oil on a surface of water.
 The completed robot seems to lack a brain, so Doraemon uses a psychic controller to allow them to pilot it.
 Meanwhile in the real world, Nobita's mother accidentally trips on the orb and locks it in a shed.

 Nobita invites Shizuka to play with them, Doraemon names the robot "Zanda Cross" after Santa Claus since it was found at the North Pole during their time with her.
 When Shizuka is given the psychic controller to pilot it, she accidentally fires lasers at a skyscraper, utterly destroying it.
 The group becomes devastated when they realize that Zanda Cross is actually a weapon of war.
 Realizing what could've happened if they were in the real world, they abandon both the robot and the mirror world, and vow never to speak of them again.

 Meanwhile, a mysterious scantily-clad girl is tracking Zanda Cross at the North Pole.
 Her search leads her to Japan and to Nobita.
 She reveals that her name is Lilulu and she is the true owner of the robot, who she calls Judo.
 Nobita reluctantly leads her to the robot's location in the mirror world and hands her the psychic controller.
 Lilulu offers to forgive Nobita for the theft if she can use the mirror world, but makes Nobita promise to keep this a secret.